 Ambabai was one of the first women freedom fighters from Karnataka.
 She had been married at age twelve, widowed at sixteen and she picketed foreign cloth and liquor shops in Udupi.
 She was arrested, served a sentence, and was rearrested.
 Between prison terms she made speeches, taught spinning, and organized prabhat pheris.
 Ambabai regarded these as the happiest days of her life because they gave it a new purpose and commitment.

 We hope these notes helped you understand the chapter better and we also hope it will help you get better marks in exams.
 You can read about popular struggles and movements as well to enhance your knowledge.
-For help with other chapters and subjects like English, Maths, Science and others for class 8 check out Leverage Edu.
+For help with other chapters and subjects like English, Maths, Science and others for class 8 check out study abroad experts at Leverage Edu.